Keep Your Morning Coffee: One Cup Has Surprising Health Perks

 According to Professor Stebbing, one of the most well-known potential benefits of coffee is its ability to boost energy levels and enhance mental activity, especially in the morning or during the afternoon slump.
-This is primarily due to caffeine: this natural stimulant blocks adenosine, a neurotransmitter in the brain that promotes sleepiness and suppresses arousal.
+This is primarily due to caffeine: this natural stimulant blocks adenosine, a neurotransmitter in the brain that promotes sleepiness and reduces arousal.

 Chronic Diseases